How to WIN in Global Expansion with These 6 Models of Execution

-The pros of having a local distributor is that you don’t need to create a brand presence and deal with any hurdles of setting up a local office and language implications.
-You also don’t need to take on any costs associated with employing staff or building an infrastructure.
+The pros of having a local distributor are that you don’t need to create a brand presence and deal with any hurdles of setting up a local office and language implications.
+You also don’t need to take on any costs associated with employing staff or building infrastructure.

 The cons are that you will not have a footprint in the jurisdiction which makes it hard to assess the market on your own, and your revenue potential is out of your control which means that the performance depends on the capabilities of the distributor.

 3. Licensing or Franchising